NidorPL/simple-ui/README.md

 },
 ```

 Every module has its own configuration.
-Please see the individual modules page for details.
+Please see the individual modules README for details.

 ### Adding a new device